 The History Behind Providence Place

 President and CEO — David Leader

-Vice-President of Sales and Customer Service — Gino Gentile
+Senior Vice-President of Sales and Customer Service — Gino Gentile

 As a former Marine, Gino is a tough, loyal, team-player who is completely unflappable—but he learned some of his most important lessons in sales and customer service not in college or as a Marine, but as a young manager in an upscale central PA men’s store, Doneckers of Ephrata.
 Gino truly understands customer service, as he says it, “Customer service is about being ready, being kind and being competent enough to follow through and deliver on your promises…”

-As a regional Director of Marketing for Country Meadows for ten years, Gino managed several facilities to achieving great service cultures and outstanding occupancy levels.
+Gino embodies our commitment to help our customers solve their care problems and get the support they need—whether or not that involves Providence Place.
+We don’t want anyone to move into Providence Place unless that is the right solution for you.As a regional Director of Marketing for Country Meadows for ten years, Gino managed several facilities to achieving great service cultures and outstanding occupancy levels.
 As Gino notes, “Being completely full is my objective.
 When we are full, we offer our customers the greatest value—we leverage our capital so we can keep our prices as affordable as possible.”